 Ferry passengers donate thousands to MGP helicopter fund

-Ferry passengers travelling to the Isle of Man for the Festival of Motorcycling have raised more than £6,000 for the Manx Grand Prix Helicopter Fund.
+Ferry passengers travelling to the Isle of Man Festival of Motorcycling raised a "record-breaking" £8,000 for the Manx Grand Prix Supporter's Club.

-Chairman of the MGP Supporters' Club Bob Taylor said he was "extremely grateful" to everyone who donated.
+Club chairman Andrew Kneen said he was "extremely grateful to everyone who donated so generously."

 The annual collection is organised by Ben-my-Chree and Manannan crew members.

 According to the Steam Packet company the collections have raised more than £750,000 since they began in 1975.

 Two rescue helicopter ambulances are used during the festival's practice and race days, both of which are funded by public donations.